LLNL/zfp/docs/source/issues.rst

 unspecified behavior if that value is not finite.

 |zfp| currently has no independent mechanism for handling fill values.
 Ideally
-such special values would be signalled separately, e.g., using a bit mask, and then replaced with zeros to ensure that they both compress well and do not pollute actual data.
+such special values would be signaled separately, e.g., using a bit mask, and then replaced with zeros to ensure that they both compress well and do not pollute actual data.